 - Data pages.
 They hold non-executable data for programs, such as variables, constants, or data structures.
 Data pages are writeable, and programs freely modify the values when required.
 Processes do not share data pages.

 - Stack pages.
-Stack pages are dynamic and store stacks for function calls and local variables.
-The pages operate using the last-in-first-out (LIFO) principle and are crucial in managing function executions and program states.
+Stack pages are dynamic and store function call stacks and local variables.
+The pages operate under the last-in-first-out (LIFO) principle and are crucial for managing function execution and program state.

 - Heap pages.
 The pages store dynamic memory allocation and deallocation from functions such as

-.
+malloc()andfree().
 Heap pages store data with a predetermined size and lifetime.
 The data requires deallocation to prevent memory leaks. - File-backed pages.
 These pages are directly associated with specific files on the disk.
-They are crucial in memory-mapped files and directly connect virtual memory address space for a process.
-Changes to file-backed pages reflect on the original file, providing a convenient way to read and write file data.
+They are crucial in memory-mapped files and directly connect the virtual memory address space for a process.
+Changes to file-backed pages are reflected in the original file, providing a convenient way to read and write file data.

 - Anonymous pages.
 Also known as private pages, anonymous pages are not associated with any particular files and are not tied to persistent storage.
-These pages hold data for dynamically allocated memory, such as variables and data created at runtime.
+These pages store dynamically allocated memory, such as variables and data created at runtime.

 - Shared memory pages.
 Shared memory pages hold shared data between multiple processes.
 The pages enable direct reading and writing from shared memory and enhance process synchronization.